Online Store vs. Physical Store – What’s The Difference?

 They are not quite the same in a physical sense, but when it comes to visitor experiences, there are a lot more commonalities than meets the eye.

 If you ever walk into large department stores or grocery stores, what a typical visitor don’t see and don’t know is that the operators of these physical stores probably spent substantial amounts of money in conducting researches on what products to sell, and where to sell them.
+There is also pop-up shops to consider, which could be a good strategy for your business.

 It’s not random that dairy products are placed in aisle five, or if underwear is sold in Section D.